jorwat/PlaylistGenerator/README.md

 ## What is this Project?

-This application will be a sort of interface for the user to input songs and put those songs into a playlist.
-A playlist is collection of songs that can either be a collection based on **genre, artist, or by user selection**.
-The application should have a user interface that lets the user either input a song, view playlists, or sort songs by genre.
+This application will be a an interface for the user to input songs and combine those songs into playlists.
+A playlist is collection of songs that is categorized based on **genre, artist, or by user selection**.
+The application should have a user interface that lets the user  input a song, view playlists, or sort songs by genre.
-Depending on how my experience increases through the term, I may increase the scope of the project, but initially I would like these basic functions.
-People who want a tailored collection of their music will use this application.
-This project is of interest to me as I listen to music all the time, so It would be interesting to understand how this functionality is built into my day to day applications.
+Depending on how my experience increases through the term, I may increase the scope of the project, but initially I would like this basic functionality.
+This application is targetted as individuals seeking a tailored collection of their own music; all in a convenient and user friendly format.
+This project is of interest to me as I listen to music all the time, so i would be interesting to understand how this functionality is built into my day to day applications.

 ## User Stories